 “Cankles” is a slang term combining the words calves and ankles.
-The term describes a lack of definition between the calf and the ankle, which gives the appearance of them merging together.
+Many people consider it a derogatory term.
+It describes a lack of definition between the calf and the ankle, which gives the appearance of them merging together.

 People may have cankles for different reasons.
 Some people may have naturally larger ankles due to genetics.
 Others may experience ankle swelling due to an underlying health condition or factors such as pregnancy, warm weather, or prolonged standing or sitting.
 In some cases, swollen ankles may be uncomfortable or even painful and require medical attention.

 This article outlines the different causes and treatments for cankles and offers advice on when to consult a doctor.
 We also answer some frequently asked questions about cankles.

 Factors that can cause or contribute to a lack of definition between the lower calf and ankle include: